m1ten/not-a-clicker/README.md

-# Clicker-TS
+# not-a-clicker

-Clicker-TS is a simple clicker game written in TypeScript using React.
+*not-a-clicker* is not a simple clicker game written in ts using react.